lvllvl/speedDetection/README.md

 ## Preparing the dataset
 #### <ins>Segmentation</ins>

-After separating the video into 20,400 images I decided to run each image through segmentation.
+After separating the video into 20,400 images we will process each image through segmentation.

 Segmentation is a form of image classification.
 A typical image classifier has a set number of classes.
 For example we can make a binary classifier that